wavesplatform/docs.wavesplatform/docs/en/ride/script/standard-library.md

 We recommend to use version 4 of the Standard Library when developing applications.
 Standard library version 4 is available since activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.

-:warning: Standard library version 5 is added in node version 1.3.0 and enabled by feature #16 “dApp-to-dApp invocations, Ride V5”.
+:warning: Standard library version 5 is added in node version 1.3.0 and enabled by feature #16 “Ride V5, dApp-to-dApp invocations”.
 Versions 1.3.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.

 Changes in versions are shown in the table.